Ale10chine/Thesis-Project/README.md

 find out_csv out_problem out_terminal/*/* -type f -delete
 ```
 ***
-In file Test.numbers you can find the general results
+In file Test.numbers you can find the general results.